Caitlyn Smith: Musical career

 She released the EP Starfire in July 2016.
 In January 2017, she announced she had signed a label deal with the newly reformed Monument Records.
 Smith has played at Lollapalooza, Bourbon & Beyond Festival, Americana Fest and ACL Fest.

 Caitlyn was named one of Rolling Stone Magazine's "10 New Artists You Need To Know".
 She recorded "The Card You Gamble", the theme song of the drama series Monarch, which premiered in 2022.

 Personal life

 Caitlyn lives in Nashville with her husband, songwriter Rollie Gaalswyk.
-They have two sons together, Thomas Miles Gaalswyk, born in 2016, and Lewis James Gaalswyk, born in 2018.
+They have three sons together, Thomas Miles Gaalswyk (b.
+2016), Lewis James Gaalswyk (b.
+2018), and Jacob Roland Gaalswyk (b.
+2023).